-The festival is presented by Tawata Productions and helmed by writer, director and producer Mīria George.
-Breaking Ground celebrates the powerful role of writers for the stage within any healthy creative industry.
+Tawata Productions is very proud to annually present the writing festival, Breaking Ground.
+Helmed by writer, director and producer Mīria George, Breaking Ground celebrates the powerful role of writers in our creative industry.

 Breaking Ground is presented in partnership with Creative New Zealand and Wellington City Council.